-Note: This summary is for employees hired after August 2005 but before January 2016.
+Note: This summary is for employees hired on or after January 1, 2016 and encompasses only the defined benefit portion of the hybrid plan.

 All regular employees who do not participate in a State pension system are required to participate in the county's pension program.
-This pension plan summary description in the employee benefit enrollment guide provides a single source of benefit program information.
+This pension plan summary description in the employee benefit enrollment guide provides for a single source of benefit program information.